kaldun-tech/kaldun-tech/README.md

 ## Hi there 👋

 My name is Taras, sometimes I go by Ross in the US.
 I'm passionate about all things math, especially encryption and blockchain.
 I formerly worked in the energy industry at the intersection of development, DevOps, and QA leadership.
-Find all my socials at https://linktr.ee/kaldun_tech
+My website and socials are on [LinkTree](https://linktr.ee/kaldun_tech)

-- 🔭 I’m currently working on a Python Flask app for tracking loose leaf teas https://github.com/kaldun-tech
+- 🔭 I’m currently working on [Teaminder](https://github.com/kaldun-tech), a Python Flask app for tracking loose leaf teas
 - 🌱 I’m currently learning web scraping and system design with AWS well-architected framework
 - 👯 I’m looking to collaborate on projects using Java, Python, AWS and encryption or blockchain
-- 📫 How to reach me: Schedule a meeting on Calendly https://calendly.com/kaldun/meeting
+- 📫 How to reach me: Schedule a meeting on [Calendly](https://calendly.com/kaldun/meeting)
 - 💬 Ask me about test-driven development (TDD), and continuous integration and delivery (CI/CD)

 <!--